elixir-bridge/elixir-bridge.github.io/03_Chatter/02-add-a-perisistence-layer.markdown

 end
 ```

-This should now work.
-When we reload the page, we should see some recent messages in the chat history.
-It's not a very neat method at this point though.
-Something easy to take out, since it's already in it's own closure, is the formatting of the message.
+When we reload the page, we should see 10 recent messages in the chat history.
+But there's something about this `handle_info` function that looks cluttered.
+Let's clean it up a little by separating the message formatting.

-First, let's add another method, `format_msg/1`:
+First, let's add another private function, `format_msg/1`.

 ```elixir
 defp format_msg(msg) do